Why Trump puts his faith in evangelicals

 As for the manner of prayer, it's not uncommon for Christians to lay their hands on the person they are praying for.
 As evangelical researcher and writer Ed Stetzer noted, black pastors laid their hands and prayed over President Barack Obama, mainline Protestants do it, and it even happened, several times, with Trump during the 2016 campaign.
 There is strong biblical precedent for the practice, too.
 Jesus and his apostles did it all the time.

 It's also important to note that, while most white evangelicals voted for Trump, they are not a monolithic group.
-On the whole, he draws his strongest support from several evangelical subgroups: Old guard culture warriors like Robertson, professional politicos such as Ralph Reed who leads the Faith & Freedom Coalition, and Pentecostal prosperity preachers like Paula White and Kenneth Copeland.
+On the whole, he draws his strongest support from several evangelical subgroups: Old guard culture warriors like Robertson, professional politicos such as Ralph Reed, who leads the Faith & Freedom Coalition, and Pentecostal prosperity preachers like Paula White and Kenneth Copeland.

 According to a Pew Research Center survey released in April, Trump's support among evangelicals remains strong.
 Three-quarters of white evangelicals approved of the way Trump is handling his job as president, which was nearly twice as high as the president's approval rating with the general public (39%).